xytis/xytis.github.io/content/story/ravnica_s02.md

 goblin which paid at least some attention to her actions, she made a cloud of dust and disappeared into thick foliage.

---"WAAAAAAAUUUUUUURRRGHHH!"- ogre shouted through pain.
+"WAAAAAAAUUUUUUURRRGHHH!" ogre shouted through pain.
 He took his axe with both hands and slammed it deep into the wolf head.
 The beast slumped on the ground helplessly, it was breathing hardly.

 All goblins exhalted shouted together with their leader for his victory, as an angry loxodon stampeding through the forest appeared.
 He was carrying a limp